 “Leadership and management are also excellent.” - ISI Inspection

 Professor Michael Stevens, Chairman of Governors.
 OA (1968).
-Mike qualified in medicine at the University of London.
-He worked in Oxford, Manchester, Jamaica, Canada and Birmingham before appointment as Professor of Paediatric Oncology at the University of Bristol where, in addition to teaching and research, he was responsible for oversight of the undergraduate medical programme.
-He has held senior professional and academic leadership positions in the UK and Europe and appointments within the NHS as a Trust Medical Director and Director of Research and Development.
-He was President of the OA Club 2011-14, became a Governor in 2014 and is Chair of the Education Committee.
-He lives near Bath, is married with three children, one of whom, with two grandchildren, lives in Hong Kong where he is a frequent visitor.
-He can be contacted at the school or via firstname.lastname@example.org.
+Mike qualified in medicine at the University of London and specialised in paediatrics.
+He worked in the UK and overseas before appointment as Professor of Paediatric Oncology at the University of Bristol.
+In addition to senior NHS and university responsibilities, he has held professional and academic leadership positions in the UK and Europe.
+Now retired from clinical practice, he remains academically active in a part time capacity as an Emeritus Professor.
+He was President of the OA Club 2011-14, became a Governor in 2014 and was appointed Chair in January 2018.
+He lives between Bristol and Bath and is married with three grown-up children, one of whom lives in Hong Kong where he is a regular visitor.
+He can be contacted at the school via email@example.com.

 Damian Tracey, Vice-Chairman.
 Damian became a governor in 2012 and is a member of the Finance Committee.
 He has worked in Private Equity and is currently CEO of a global fall protection safety company – Kee Safety.
 Prior to this Damian held several senior leadership positions in industrial groups including Wayne Fuelling Systems, Smith’s Group and Pirelli.
 He has a Physics degree from Warwick University and an MBA from Oxford Brookes Business School.
 Damian is married to Jane, a teacher at The Manor, and has three children; James (OA), Eliza and Lydia.
 Damian enjoys walking, jogging and music.